popphp/pop-queue/README.md

 $id = $job->getJobId();
 ```

-As a job is picked up by a worker object to be executed, there are a number of methods to
+As a job is picked up to be executed, there are a number of methods to assist with the
-assist with the status of a job:
+status of a job during its lifecycle:

 ```php
 var_dump($job->hasStarted()); // Has a started timestamp